The Best Bergamot Supplement for Cholesterol: A Comprehensive Guide

 What Are the Benefits of Bergamot Supplements?

 Bergamot is a type of citrus fruit that’s mainly found in southern Italy.
-Using bergamot as a supplement might help to reduce inflammation, lower your blood sugar levels, and prevent heart disease — which is great news.
+Using an Italian citrus bergamot supplement might help to reduce inflammation, lower your blood sugar levels, and prevent heart disease, which is great news.
 Citrus fruits, like bergamot, contain flavonoids, which improve the body's defenses and support heart health.

 Bergamot also tends to be full of antioxidants and anti-inflammatory characteristics, which is why people often take bergamot supplements for the purpose of keeping their cholesterol levels healthy.
 Before we get into the best bergamot supplement for cholesterol, let’s talk about the main benefits of taking bergamot supplements in more detail below: